TRaSH-Guides/Guides/docs/Radarr/Tips/Merge-quality.md

 The current logic on how downloads are compared is **Quality Trumps All** :bangbang:

-In some cases it might be preferred to not have Quality Trump All, and let it be handled via Preferred Words / Custom Formats.
+In some cases, it might be preferred to not have Quality Trump All, and let it be handled via Preferred Words / Custom Formats.

-To accomplish this you will need to merge the qualities with each other.
+To accomplish this you will need to merge the qualities.

 ## Current Logic